neutron-org/neutron-docs/docs/neutron/reserve/overview.md

 These funds are used for One-off payments to specified address.

-Payments can only be made by the decision of the Main DAO.
+One-off payments can only be made by the decision of the Main DAO.

 Can be paused or unpaused.